ecsyjs/ecsy/docs/manual/Architecture.md

   }
 };
 ```
-The `playerUnitialized` query will have all the players that don't have a `Name` component yet, a system could get that list and add a random name to them:
+The `playerUnitialized` query will have all the players that don't have a `Name` component yet, a system could get this list and add a random name to them:
 ```javascript
 queries.playerUnitialized.results.forEach(entity => {
   entity.addComponent(Name, {value: getRandomName()});